 Vacation in Telluride, Colorado

-Framed by the stunning beauty of the San Juan Mountains, Telluride is surrounded on three sides by jagged rock, roaring waterfalls, green canyons and native wildflowers.
-Also home to the Telluride Ski Resort, an active arts and cultural community, you can enjoy performing arts, live music, world-class dining, local crafts, farmer’s market or any of the Summer festivals that keep Telluride alive.
-We recommend experiencing Telluride and Mountain Village via the FREE gondola.
+Home to the Telluride Ski Resort, an active arts and cultural community, you can enjoy performing arts, live music, world-class dining, local crafts, a farmer’s market, or the many Summer festivals that keep Telluride alive.